 Learning the Japanese language is easier than you think

-76Where to start learning Nihongo
+How and where to start learning Japanese

-The phonics of Japanese
+The Phonics of Japanese

 Japanese is one of the easier languages in terms of pronunciation, so much to point that learners of Japanese often tend to over pronounce words and have difficulty being understood by native speakers.